blazium-engine/blazium-docs/tutorials/shaders/shader_reference/shading_language.rst

     } while (cond);

 Keep in mind that in modern GPUs, an infinite loop can exist and can freeze your application (including editor).
-Godot can't protect you from this, so be careful not to make this mistake!
+Blazium can't protect you from this, so be careful not to make this mistake!

 Also, when comparing floating-point values against a number, make sure to